Stop These 10 Habits That Harm Your Spine

 The relationship between stress and back pain is significant.
 One Stanford study followed 100 patients and found that those suffering from psychological stress were three times more likely to develop back pain than those with better coping skills.15

 Savers know that there are many stress-reduction techniques available.
-Deep breathing exercises and providing your body with the right combination of Foundation Supplements from the Save Our Bones Program are two ways to ensure that your back remains protected.
+Deep breathing exercises and providing your body with the right combination of Foundation Supplements from the Osteoporosis Reversal Program are two ways to ensure that your back remains protected.

 4. You Carry Anger and Resentment